 The Mexican striker has had his season blighted by injury but is determined to make an impact as the Red Devils enter the last stretch of their Premier League campaign

-Javier Hernandez has outlined his desire to make an impact on the final stages of the season as Manchester United makes the push to secure their 20th Premier League title.
+Javier Hernandez as outlined his desire to make an impact on the final stages of the season as Manchester United make the push to secure their 20th Premier League title.

 The Mexican striker has scored 12 times in a season filled with injuries that have made it hard for him to maintain a place in the Red Devils side.

-Dispite his misfortune with spells on the sidelines this year, the attacker is keen to make the difference in the last eight games of the season to ensure that rival Manchester City does not beat United to the title.
+Dispite his misfortune with spells on the sidelines this year, the attacker is keen to make the difference in the last eight games of the season to ensure that rivals Manchester City do not beat them to the title.

-"It’s a part of the season that all the players want to be involved in," Hernandez told ESPN.
+Hernandez told ESPN: "It’s a part of the season that all the players want to be involved in.